Geography of Poland: Geology

 The geological structure of Poland has been shaped by the continental collision of Europe and Africa over the past 60 million years on the one hand and the other by the Quaternary glaciations of northern Europe.
 Both processes shaped the Sudetes and the Carpathian Mountains.
 The moraine landscape of northern Poland contains soils made up mostly of sand or loam, while the ice age river valleys of the south often contain loess.
 The Kraków-Częstochowa Upland, the Pieniny, and the Western Tatras consist of limestone, while the High Tatras, the Beskids, and the Karkonosze are made up mainly of granite and basalts.
 The Polish Jura Chain is one of the oldest mountain ranges on earth.

 Poland has 70 mountains over 2,000 m in elevation, all in the Tatras.
 The Polish Tatras, which consist of the High Tatras and the Western Tatras, is the highest mountain group of Poland and of the entire Carpathian range.
 In the High Tatras lies Poland's highest point, the north-western summit of Rysy, 2500 m in elevation.
 At its foot lies the mountain lakes of Czarny Staw pod Rysami (Black Lake below Mount Rysy), and Morskie Oko (the Marine Eye).

-The second highest mountain group in Poland is the Beskids, whose highest peak is Babia Góra, at 1725 m.
-The next highest mountain groups is the Karkonosze in the Sudetes, whose highest point is Śnieżka, at 1603 m; Śnieżnik Mountains whose highest point is Śnieżnik, at 1425 m.
+The second highest mountain group in Poland are the Beskids, whose highest peak is Babia Góra, at 1725 m.
+The next highest mountain group are the Giant Mountains in the Sudetes, whose highest point is Śnieżka, at 1603 m; Śnieżnik Mountains whose highest point is Śnieżnik, at 1425 m.

 Tourists also frequent the Bieszczady Mountains in the far southeast of Poland, whose highest point in Poland is Tarnica, with an elevation of 1346 m, Gorce Mountains in Gorce National Park, whose highest point is Turbacz, with elevations 1310 m, and the Pieniny National Park in the Pieniny Mountains, whose highest point is Trzy Korony with elevations of 982 m (the highest mountain of this range, Wysokie Skałki (Wysoka), with elevations 1050 m, is located outside of the national park).
 The lowest point in Poland – at 2 m below sea level – is at Raczki Elbląskie, near Elbląg in the Vistula Delta.